The richer owner controls the weapon

 What goes wrong

 The clause looks symmetrical on paper.
-In the room, one owner can finance the buyout and the other cannot.
+In the decision, one owner can finance the buyout and the other cannot.
 Fair wording produces uneven pressure.

 The initiating owner does not just name value.
 They name the amount the other side must either accept or fund.
 Pricing becomes strategy.